Kanatoko/POODLE/README.md

 ant MPoodle
 ```

-Wait 2 or 3 minutes for decrypting one byte.
+Wait for a couple of minutes to decrypt one byte.